 We recommend ZenBusiness as the Best LLC Service for 2023

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

-Once you have a few potential names, check the Utah secretary of state website to confirm they are available to register.
+Once you have a few potential names, check the Division of Corporations and Business Code website to confirm they are available to register.
+Here’s how to do a Utah business entity search.
 You should also confirm that the name you want to register conforms to Utah regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your North Carolina LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Utah department of commerce website.